rust-practice/cargo-leet/README.md

 This dual-licensing approach is the de-facto standard in the Rust ecosystem and there are very good reasons to include both as noted in this [issue](https://github.com/bevyengine/bevy/issues/2373) on [Bevy](https://bevyengine.org)'s repo.

+## Not affiliated with Leetcode

+We are not affiliated or endorsed by Leetcode and only provide this code and tool as is to make your learning experience better and for us to learn while developing it.

 ### Contribution

 Unless you explicitly state otherwise, any contribution intentionally submitted